apple/swift-distributed-tracing/README.md

 ## Getting Started

 In this short getting started example, we'll go through bootstrapping, immediately benefiting from tracing, and instrumenting our own synchronous and asynchronous APIs.
 The following sections will explain all the pieces of the API in more depth.
-When in doubt, you may want to refer to the open telemetry, zipkin, or jaeger documentations because all the concepts for different tracers are quite similar.
+When in doubt, you may want to refer to the OpenTelemetry, Zipkin, or Jaeger documentations because all the concepts for different tracers are quite similar.

 **TODO: Provide a trivial example here**